Our team has compiled this 2023 carpet buying guide to help you identify the best, longest-lasting carpet choices for different areas of your home.

 Tips for deciding on a fitted carpet

-When deciding on a carpet, you must know the practical qualities needed.
-Should it be hard wearing or stain-resistant?
+Before deciding on a carpet, it’s a good idea to think about the practical qualities you need.
+Should the carpet be hard wearing or stain-resistant?

 If it’s for a bedroom, comfort and warmth may be more important.
 If you have pets and children, some areas of the house may need tougher carpeting than others.